 To help you in visiting the Library, we have prepared a list of anticipated questions and provided our answers.
 Please note that at this time of great uncertainty, we may modify our plans as needed.
 If you have additional questions, please call us at 860-567-8030. or email us at [email protected].
 We welcome you back!

-Below are Frequently Asked Questions (FAQ) about our Stage 2 Re-Opening for OWL
+Below are Frequently Asked Questions (FAQ) about our Re-Opening for OWL

-The Library will be open for library services five days a week:
+The Library will be open for library services six days a week:

-- Mondays, Wednesdays & Thursdays from 10 AM to 4 PM
+- Mondays, Wednesdays, and Fridays from 10 AM to 4 PM

-- Tuesdays from 10 AM to 8 PM
+- Tuesdays and Thursdays from 10 AM to 9 PM

 - Saturdays 9:30 AM to 1:30 PM